 The FP-Growth [4] is one of most common algorithms for association mining, especially for big-data analysis.
 We used a Parallel FP-Growth [5] on PySpark, a Python library over the SPARK platform, besides two-step Robust Association Rules (RAR) approach [6] to deal with incomplete item-sets.
 RAR disregards the null values in item-sets and applies the support and confidence thresholds on non-null values.
 This is important for MDR analysis when the bacterial isolates are not all tested consistently against the same antimicrobials.

-For this analysis, we extracted rules that met 0.05 support, 0.1 RAR support, 0.8 confidence and 1.5 lift thresholds on antimicrobials (items) that are commonly used for treating infections in horses: gentamicin, chloramphenicol, penicillin, trimethoprim-sulfamethoxazole, tetracycline, sulphadimethoxine, enrofloxacin, and amikacin.
+For this analysis, we extracted rules that met 0.05 support, 0.1 RAR support, 0.8 confidence and 1.5 lift thresholds on antimicrobials (items) that are commonly used for treating infections in horses: gentamicin, chloramphenicol, penicillin, trimethoprim-sulfamethoxazole, tetracycline, sulphadimethoxine sufladimethoxine, enrofloxacin, and amikacin.

 First, associations rules of gram-positive and gram-negative were extracted separately and associations between antimicrobials were visualized using Chord diagrams, which presents associations between items (antimicrobial resistance) using arcs proportional to the importance of associations.
 Each association rule was divided into antecedent-consequent pairs.
 If more than one antimicrobial resistance was in the antecedent, each was paired with the consequent.
 For example, a rule [X, Z] → Y would yield two antecedent-consequent pairs: X → Y and Z → Y. For each antecedent-consequent pair, lift values were summed across all association rules containing that pair.
 Next, the summed lift values were scaled and used as weights to determine the number of arcs in the Chord diagram; more arcs indicate a higher total lift between two items.
 Association rules that met the support, confidence, and lift thresholds in at least one study period were extracted and compared by changes in support, confidence, and lift factors between study periods for gram-negative and gram-positive isolates.
 Changes by 25% or more in support or lift, and 10% or more changes in confidence were considered major differences.